jbock-java/jbock/README.md

   abstract int number();
 }
 ````
-For example, `-1` can now be passed as a positional parameter.
+For example, [negative one](https://en.wikipedia.org/wiki/%E2%88%921) can now be passed as a positional parameter.

 ````java
 String[] argv = { "-1" };